jaztine-amador/testing/README.md

 2. Adding New Test Cases
    - Follow the assertion conventions
    - It is advisable to use the pre-existing main cases, to ensure proper assertions
-   - Using an arbitrary main word may not ensure proper assertions in the placement of each words
+   - Using an arbitrary main word may not ensure proper assertions in the placement of each word
+   - It is advisable to create test cases based from `ac-permanent-lexicon.txt`

 ## Bonus Features